 See?
 This hotel is just too cute! hehe.
 Sorry, it’s a big plus for me if it’s cute.
 Well aside from its ambiance, its location is what I really love about this hotel.
 Lemontea Hotel is located at Pratunam area which is just a few steps away from the Pratunam Fashion Market which is Thailand’s #1 wholesale fashion apparels and accessories destination.
 It also just minutes away from the popular shopping spots and world-renowned malls, including such as Siam Paragon, Pantip Plaza IT Mall, Platinum Fashion Mall, and Central World.

 I’m so happy and satisfied with this hotel.
 If you ever want to visit Bangkok try booking this hotel. 🙂

 Location: Damnoen Saduak District, Ratchaburi, Thailand.

 Damnoen Saduak Floating Market is the biggest floating market in BKK.
-I highly recommend to go there first thing in the morning since it is quite far from the center of the city and also it might get crowded at around 9am.
-We actually arrived at 8am and the place is not that crowded yet.
+I highly recommend going there first thing in the morning since it is quite far from the center of the city and also it might get crowded at around 9 am.
+We actually arrived at 8 am and the place is not that crowded yet.

-Will be posting full details such as tips, tricks and more about this place soon in my next blog post.
+For full details such as tips, tricks and more about this place, click here.

 ♥Sampran Riverside|Rose Garden♥

-Actually the Elephant Show is quite entertaining.
+Actually, the Elephant Show is quite entertaining.
 I thought at first that it is mainly for the kids only.
 The show presented how important the elephant is.
-The elephants also shows their skills.
+The elephants also show their skills.
 The crowd was amazed and enjoyed the whole show.

-After the elephant show, there is an cultural show.
-They presented the thai way of life, their dances, festivals and also a funny thai martial arts fight demo.
-Actually my most favorite part of the show is the Muay Thai fight demo.
+After the elephant show, there is a cultural show.
+They presented the Thai way of life, their dances, festivals and also funny Thai martial arts fight demo.
+Actually, my most favorite part of the show is the Muay Thai fight demo.
 I am not a big fan of martial arts but the choreography of the fight is really funny.

 ♥Pratunam Night Market♥